 It is advised that you make plans for your travel health consultation at least 6-8 weeks prior to travel.
-You may need more than one visit to complete a course of vaccinations, and in some cases you may need more than one appointment to ensure that you are fully advised for your trip.
-We may also need to refer you to another specialist clinic depending on the circumstances.
+You may need more than one appointment to ensure that you are fully advised for your trip and we may also need to refer you to another specialist clinic depending on the circumstances.

 Our travel clinics are very popular and get booked up quickly.
 Please book your travel appointments well in advance to avoid disappointment.